fivetran/dbt_salesforce/README.md

   - Understand the performance of your opportunities
   - Understand what is going on in your sales funnel and
   - Drill into how the members of your sales team are performing
+  - Have a daily view of sales activities
+  - Access an enhanced contact list

 This package also generates a comprehensive data dictionary of your source and modeled Salesforce data via the [dbt docs site](https://fivetran.github.io/dbt_salesforce/)
 You can also refer to the table below for a detailed view of all models materialized by default within this package.